KrishnenduGhosh/VL/README.md

 In case of any queries, you can reach us at kghosh.cs@iitkgp.ac.in

 # Cite
-Please cite our work on Augmenting Video Lectures:
+If this work is helpful for your research, please cite our paper 'Augmenting Video Lectures: Identifying Off-topic Concepts and Linking to Relevant Video Lecture Segments' available at https://link.springer.com/article/10.1007/s40593-021-00257-z.

     @article{ghosh2021augmenting,
         title = "Augmenting Video Lectures: Identifying Off-topic Concepts and Linking to Relevant Video Lecture Segments",